EnergySystemsModellingLab/MUSE_OS/docs/faq.rst

     (muse) PS C:/Users/<my-username>

-I get a "Cannot find command 'git' - do you have 'git' insrtalled in your PATH?" error
+I get a "Cannot find command 'git' - do you have 'git' installed in your PATH?" error
 ---------------------------------------------------------------------------------------

 This is because you do not have git installed in your conda environment.
 To resolve this, run: